epistemehealth/about-source/content/policy/submission-guidelines.md

 For concerns raised by institutions or third parties, the editors will make at least 3 attempts to contact the authors of a paper to resolve an expression of concern.
 Authors will have at least one calendar month to reply to contact attempts.
 If no reply is received, the concerns are not resolved in favour of the authors, or no progress is made towards resolving concerns for more 6 months then the article will be retracted.
 Articles will also be retracted if there are findings of misconduct or breaches of appropriate scientific codes of conduct, integrity, or ethics related to the paper.
 Institutional investigations that do not find misconduct or breaches of scientific codes of conduct may still prompt the editors to retract an article if sufficient doubt remains over the veracity of the article.

-If the editors decide a retraction is appropriate, then they will make at least 3 attempts to contact the authors and agree on the wording of the retraction notice.
+If the editors decide a retraction is appropriate, then they will make at least 3 attempts to contact the authors for feedback on the wording of the retraction notice.
 The retraction notice will give the reasons for the retraction, will be publicly accessible, and will detail whether individual authors agreed with the retraction, disagreed with the retraction, or could not be contacted.

 Papers that are retracted because an expression of concern was left unaddressed with no progress being made for 6 months will be given the opportunity to republish their paper if the concerns are later resolved.
 If no changes or minor changes are required, the paper will be republished without needing further review.
 If no misconduct occurred but major revisions are necessary the republication of the paper is treated as a new submission and is subject to editorial discretion and peer review.